Equipping weak equivalences with algebraic structure: Introduction

+The goal of the present paper is to investigate precisely this question in the classical setting of cofibrantly generated model categories: namely, to what extent can weak equivalences be made algebraic?
+What does this mean?
+Taking inspiration from the (trivial) fibrations in a cofibrantly generated model category we observe that they can be made algebraic because they can be captured using lifting properties.
+However since classes of morphism defined by left/right lifting properties are stable under pushout/pullback respectively, and since interesting classes of weak equivalences are not stable under either construction, they cannot be defined using classical lifting properties.

+Nonetheless it turns out that many kinds of weak equivalence can be characterised using lifting properties with respect to \emph{squares}.
+Indeed, Jeff Smith, in a passing remark to the authors of \cite{Dugger2004Weak}, pointed out that a morphism $f:X \to Y$ of topological spaces is a weak homotopy equivalence just when the solid part of each commutative diagram as depicted below

-Specific examples of this phenomenon have appeared in the literature -- see \cite{Lafont2010A-folk} and in particular \cite{Dugger2004Weak} where such lifting properties were used systematically -- but, surprisingly, seemingly nowhere has it been pointed out that these slightly odd looking lifting properties are instances of the categorical concept of injectivity.
+can be extended to a commutative diagram as indicated.
+(See Section~\ref{section:Examples} for more on this example and others like it.)
+Surprisingly, seemingly nowhere has it been pointed out that these slightly odd looking lifting properties are instances of the categorical concept of injectivity --- namely, \emph{injectivity in the category of arrows}.
 R\'{e}my Tuy\'{e}ras has noticed this independently.

-Thus we begin Section~\ref{section:Injectivity} by studying injectivity in arrow categories and describing classes of weak equivalences, such as the above ones, that admit such a description.
-We then turn to \emph{algebraic injectives} -- these equip injectives, and in particular our weak equivalences, with algebraic structure.
-Using their properties together with classical results on injectivity classes in locally presentable categories we prove the results on weak equivalences stated above.